 To integrate ethical behavior into the fabric of the company's culture, senior management's operating policies and decisions should reflect an unwavering commitment to the company's ethical values.
-Senior management should hold itself and all company personnel strictly accountable for compliance with Number one is talk the talk and number two is walk the talk by continuing to reinforce values in the discussions with the company personnel.
-Whether it's letters to the employees, letters to management, it's an ongoing process, not something where you paste something on the wall and walk away from it.

-John Trakselis, CPA, Past President, Financial Executives International-Chicago Chapter ethical standards, and consequences for violations need to be consistently applied and clearly communicated.
+Senior management should hold itself and all company personnel strictly accountable for compliance with ethical standards, and consequences for violations need to be consistently applied and clearly communicated.

 Annual employee surveys are excellent tools to obtain feedback on employees' understanding and perspective on ethics and compliance programs.
 As suggested by the consulting organization LRN, an effective employee survey should include questions that go beyond direct ethical issues and also ask about working conditions and overall job satisfaction, which often have significant ethical implications.
 The key is to craft questions that lead employees to comment on the organization's ethical culture.
 For example, a question might ask, do management and supervisors provide information and keep commitments?
-Responses may indicate whether management strictly abides by the rules or tends to push the limits of acceptable behavior.
+Responses may indicate whether management strictly abides by the rules or tends to push the limits of acceptable behavior.14